With WooCommerce, you don’t have to limit yourself to physical goods — you can easily sell digital products, your time, access to events, and more.

 How can you add ticket sales to an existing business?
 Great question.
 Gotham Studios has done it: they now sell tickets to gallery shows and on-site events in addition to access to downloads, workshops, and in-person lessons.

-Expand your horizons — try adding a new product type with WooCommerce
+Expand your horizons — try adding a new product type

 No matter what you’re currently selling with WooCommerce — whether it’s physical products, digital goods, or access to your time and knowledge — it’s worth considering adding a secondary revenue stream with a new product type.
 Doing so can help you stand out, bring in new customers, and boost your sales.
 What’s not to love?